MaxHalford/pytorch-resample/README.md

 ### Performance tip

-By design `UnderSampler` and `HybridSampler` yield repeated samples one after the other.
+By design `OverSampler` and `HybridSampler` yield repeated samples one after the other.
 This might not be ideal, as it is usually desirable to diversify the samples within each batch.
 We therefore recommend that you use a [shuffling buffer](https://www.moderndescartes.com/essays/shuffle_viz/), such as the `ShuffleDataset` class proposed [here](https://discuss.pytorch.org/t/how-to-shuffle-an-iterable-dataset/64130/6).

 ## Benchmarks